-You shouldn’t be forced to give up comfort or empty your wallet to keep your residence at a refreshing setting during muggy weather.
+You shouldn’t have to compromise on comfort or empty your wallet to keep your home at a refreshing setting during hot days.

-But what is the best setting, exactly?
-We review advice from energy pros so you can find the best temperature for your house.
+But what is the right setting, exactly?
+We go over recommendations from energy professionals so you can choose the best temperature for your home.

 Here’s what we advise for the most energy-efficient setting for air conditioning in Michigan City.